Bookkeeping for freelancers: tax, invoices and cash

 Watch for tax pitfalls

 Some claims have consequences.
-If you offset mortgage interest for a home office, you may need to repay that amount when you sell your home.
-Talk to your bookkeeper before claiming complex deductions.
+If you offset mortgage interest for a home office, you may face capital gains tax implications when you sell your home.
+Talk to your bookkeeper before claiming complex deductions like mortgage interest or large equipment purchases.

 Get paid faster

 Up-to-date bookkeeping directly improves your cash flow by making invoicing faster and late payments easier to spot.
-Good systems help freelancers improve payment collection and solve most problems.
+When you know exactly who owes what, you can chase payments before they become problems.

 Use these tactics to get paid faster:

-- Invoice immediately: Send invoices as soon as work is complete.
-With your details already in the system, it takes just minutes to click and send.
-Learn more in our guide to invoicing.
+- Invoice immediately: send invoices as soon as work is complete, while the project is fresh in your client's mind.
+Learn more in the guide to invoicing.

-- Spot late payers quickly: Run an ageing summary report to see who owes what and how overdue each invoice is.
-You'll identify problematic clients before debts pile up.
+- Spot late payers quickly: run an ageing summary report to see who owes what and how overdue each invoice is.

-- Automate reminders: Set up automatic notifications that alert you when invoices approach their due date and send gentle reminders to clients without manual effort.
+- Automate reminders: set up automatic notifications to remind clients when invoices approach their due date.

-- Chase confidently: Your client is legally obliged to pay for completed work.
-Follow up politely but firmly, because it's your money.
+- Chase confidently: follow up politely but firmly, because your client is legally obliged to pay for completed work.

 Put money aside for your tax bill

 Tax planning is essential for freelancers because no one deducts tax from your earnings automatically.
-With discipline, you'll be prepared when self-assessment time arrives.
+Without a system, you risk spending money you'll owe HMRC and facing a cash crunch at self-assessment time.

 Follow this approach to stay prepared:

-- Transfer monthly: Move the appropriate percentage of each payment into your tax account as income arrives
+- Transfer monthly: move 25-30% of each payment into your tax account as income arrives (adjust based on your tax bracket)

-HMRC expects payment on time.
+HMRC expects payment by 31 January for the previous tax year.
 Put money aside consistently and you'll always have enough when the bill arrives.

 Make bookkeeping work for you